CurrencyCloud/currencycloud-java/README.md

 ### List of features being deprecated
 ```
+As of 1.0.3: Beneficiary.createForUpdate and Beneficiary.createForValidate
 As of 1.0.3: CurrencyCloudClient.findBalances(BigDecimal, BigDecimal, Date, Pagination) and corresponding CurrencyCloud.findBalances
-As of 1.0.3: CurrencyCloud.findBeneficiaries
 As of 1.0.3: CurrencyCloudClient.findConversions(Conversion, Collection<String>, Date, Date, Date, Date, BigDecimal, BigDecimal, BigDecimal, BigDecimal, BigDecimal, BigDecimal, BigDecimal, BigDecimal, String) and corresponding CurrencyCloud.findConversions
-As of 1.0.3: CurrencyCloudClient.retrieveIbans(String, Pagination) and corresponding CurrencyCloud.retrieveIbans
-As of 1.0.3: CurrencyCloudClient.findSubAccountsIbans(String, Pagination) and corresponding CurrencyCloud.retrieveIbans
 As of 1.0.3: CurrencyCloudClient.findPayments(Payment, BigDecimal, BigDecimal, Date, Date, Date, Date, Date, Date, Date, Date, Pagination, String) and corresponding CurrencyCloud.findPayments
 As of 1.0.3: CurrencyCloudClient.findSettlements(String, String, Date, Date, Date, Date, Date, Date, Pagination)
+As of 1.0.3: CurrencyCloudClient.findSubAccountsIbans(String, Pagination) and corresponding CurrencyCloud.retrieveIbans
 As of 1.0.3: CurrencyCloudClient.findTransactions(Transaction, BigDecimal, BigDecimal, Date, Date, Date, Date, Date, Date, Pagination)  and corresponding CurrencyCloud.findTransactions
 As of 1.0.3: CurrencyCloudClient.findTransfers(String, String, String, String, String, BigDecimal, BigDecimal, Date, Date, Date, Date, Date, Date, String, String, Pagination)
-As of 1.0.3: Beneficiary.createForUpdate and Beneficiary.createForValidate
+As of 1.0.3: CurrencyCloudClient.retrieveIbans(String, Pagination) and corresponding CurrencyCloud.retrieveIbans
+As of 1.2.3: Conversion.Conversion(String, String, String, Date, BigDecimal, String, BigDecimal, BigDecimal, String)
+As of 1.2.3: Conversion.Conversion(String, String, String, String, String, String, String)
+As of 1.2.3: Conversion.create(String, String, String)
+As of 1.2.3: Conversion.create(String, String, String, Date, BigDecimal, String, BigDecimal, BigDecimal, String)
+As of 1.2.3: Conversion.createExample
+As of 1.2.3: CurrencyCloudClient.createConversion(Conversion, BigDecimal, String, Boolean) and corresponding CurrencyCloud.createConversion
+As of 1.2.3: CurrencyCloudClient.createIban and corresponding CurrencyCloud.createIban
+As of 1.2.3: CurrencyCloudClient.firstBeneficiary(Beneficiary)
+As of 1.2.3: CurrencyCloudClient.settlementAccounts(String) and corresponding CurrencyCloud.settlementAccounts
+As of 1.2.3: Iban.Iban(String)
+As of 1.2.3: Iban.create(String)
 ```

 # Support
 We actively support the latest version of the SDK.
 We support the immediate previous version on best-efforts basis.
 All other versions are no longer supported nor maintained.

 # Release History
+* [1.2.3] - Add VANs, add exponential backoff-and-retry, change toString in Currencycloud model classes to return RFC4627 compliant JSON, refactor ThreadSupport to private inner class and improve debug logging
 * [1.0.3] - Update com.github.mmazi.rescu to latest version, desupport Java 7, add support for Java 9 and Java 10, fix bug in Beneficiary Date of Birth (#55), introduce builder pattern for *find* query parameters, deprecate tight-coupled methods and add production logging settings filtering out token and key
 * [0.9.1] - Add Transfers and IBANs, add missing API paths and operations (#42), update dependencies to newer versions, bug fixes (including #32 and #38), and other minor changes
 * [0.7.8] - Address a concurrency issue discovered in the onBehalfOf functionality (#48)